 Reward your dog with a treat

 Your dog managed to stay still and let you cut his nails.
 Show your appreciation by rewarding your pup a treat.
-This will not only make him happy but also motivate him to cooperate the next time his nails need clipping again.
+This will make him happy and motivate him to cooperate the next time his nails need clipping again.

 It’s easy to notice when your dog’s nails are long and need to be clipped.
 There is no need to spend a lot of money paying a groomer or your vet to clip your dog’s nails.
 Sedate your pup and use a good pair of nail clippers to do the job yourself.